Determining plane curve singularities from its polars: Introduction

 This paper is structured as follows.
 In Section \ref{sect-prel} we give a survey on the tools used all along the work, recalling definitions and facts about infinitely near points, polar germs of singular curves and germs of planar morphisms.
-The section is closed relating our problem about polar germs to the theory of planar analytic morphisms.
+We then relate our problem about polar germs to the theory of planar analytic morphisms and close the section with a short sketch of the algorithm giving the solution.
 Section \ref{sect-tracking} contains the technical results needed to solve the problem, which we believe are interesting on their own.
-It is divided into two parts, the first of which is devoted to the study of the growth of some rational invariants, $I_{\xi}(p)$, associated to the equisingularity class of the curve, independently of its polars, while the second one studies the relation between these topological invariants, the values $v_p(\xi)$ of the curve and some invariants, the multiplicities $n_p$ and the heights $m_p$, of the morphism associated to a generic polar.
-Finally, in Section \ref{sect_rec} we develop the results which build up our algorithm and apply it to a paradigmatic example of Pham and to a more complicated curve, illustrating how the algorithm works.
+It is divided into two parts.
+The first part is devoted to the study of the growth of some rational invariants, $I_{\xi}(p)$, associated to the equisingularity class of the curve, independently of its polars.
+The behaviour of these invariants has been studied by several authors, but always considering only points $p$ lying on $\xi$.
+However, we need to take into account also points which do not lie on the curve, as well as some refined versions of the known results for points of the curve.
+Therefore, we have developed some generalizations that, although not particularly surprising, are new and essential for our work.
+The second part studies the relation between these topological invariants, the values $v_p(\xi)$ of the curve and some invariants, the multiplicities $n_p$ and the heights $m_p$, of the morphism associated to a generic polar.
+Finally, in Section \ref{sect_rec} we develop the results which build up our algorithm and apply it to a paradigmatic example of Pham and to a more complicated curve with several branches, some of them with more than one characteristic exponent, illustrating how the algorithm works.